 What is API integration?

-API integration is the interplay between application programming interfaces (APIs) to connect applications, systems or IoT devices without constant human oversight.
-API integration enables different applications to share data with each other, making it vital to them functioning properly and consistently.
+API integration is the use of application programming interface (API) to connect two or more applications, systems or IoT devices without constant human oversight.
+API integration enables one system to share data with a different application.
 Whether applications are internal to the enterprise or used between businesses and consumers, API integration is the engine that allows users to derive real value from them.

-At its core, API integration allows different systems to exchange critical data in real time, giving end users an efficient, enriched and cost-effective experience, while ensuring that the data shared is current and accurate.
+At its core, API integration allows different systems to exchange critical data in real time, giving the API consumer an efficient, cost-effective experience, while ensuring that the data shared between applications is current and accurate.

 What is required for API integration?